computationalcore/introduction-to-python/README.md

 # Introduction to Python
 This is a collection of Jupyter notebooks that is intended to provide an introduction to the Python programming language.
-Although this collection is intended for beginner data science students, I found it very useful for any beginner in python programming.
-All notebooks were developed and released by [IBM Cognitive Class](https://cognitiveclass.ai/), available in this repository with a custom organization and some minor changes.
+Although this collection is aimed to the beginner data science student, I found it very useful for any beginner in python programming.
+All notebooks were developed and released by [IBM Cognitive Class](https://cognitiveclass.ai/), with some minors changes, organization and customizations provided by me.

 ## Notebooks